One of our teen writers shares a Christian poem. I asked him to open with a little history.

 as the beast tears us apart.

-Our children cry out as they share our pain
+Our children cry out as they share

 we can do nothing to save them.